cyrildewit/repository-pattern-laravel/README.md

+**Edit:** For everyone who is considering to apply the repository pattern in Laravel.
+I have stepped away from it, since Eloquent ORM already kind of acts as a repository.

 # Repository Pattern in Laravel 5.* example

 In this git repository you'll find some code examples of my implementation of the repository pattern in Laravel